salt-formulas/salt-formulas/doc/source/develop/overview-reclass.rst

 Change the model in salt-formula-<service-name> for some global improvements.
-For example: if the change is related to the change in the new package version of this service; the change is fixing some bug or improve performance/security/etc of the service and should be applied for every cluster.
+For example: if the change is related to the change in the new package version of this service; the change is fixing some bug or improve performance or security of the service and should be applied for every cluster.

 Example where the common changes can be applied to the service: